Social commentary

 Social commentary is the act of using rhetorical means to provide commentary on social, cultural, political, or economic issues in a society.
 This is often done with the idea of implementing or promoting change by informing the general populace about a given problem and appealing to people's sense of justice.
-Social commentary can be practiced through all forms of communication, from printed form, to conversations to computerized communication.
+Social commentary can be practiced through all forms of communication, from printed form, to conversations to computerized communication，including visual arts, photography, literature, public speaking, music, film, television, comic strips, and digital media.
+Examples range from visual art like graffiti addressing social issues, photography documenting humanitarian crises, literary and film works critiquing social injustices, dystopian fiction exploring societal control, rap music highlighting racial and economic disparities, to internet-based platforms fostering open discussions.

-Two examples of strong and bitter social commentary are the writings of Anglo-Irish writer Jonathan Swift and German priest Martin Luther.
-Swift decried the appalling conditions faced by Irish Catholics under the rule of the Protestant Ascendancy in A Modest Proposal, while Martin Luther decried corruption in the Catholic Church in his Ninety-five Theses.
-Examples of social commentators from the lower social strata are Charles Dickens and Will Rogers.

 Forms

 This list is far from exhaustive.
 Examples of social commentary may be found in any form of communication.
 Artistic works of all mediums are often defined by what they say about society.
 Despite being wordless, the memorable image of the Tiananmen Square protests of 1989 may be considered one of the most profound commentaries of the power of the individual.